Meatlf/LAB/CMake/Demo2/README.md

-## Same directory, multiple source files
+## Multiple source in the same files directory.